codingjoe/django-s3file/README.md

 The specified MIME-Type will be enforced in the AWS S3 policy as well, for enhanced server side protection.

-S3File uses a strict policy and signature to grand clients permission to upload files to AWS S3.
+S3File uses a strict policy and signature to grant clients permission to upload files to AWS S3.
 This signature expires based on Django's [`SESSION_COOKIE_AGE`][setting-SESSION_COOKIE_AGE] setting.